What is titanium dioxide and where is it found?

 In the plastics industry, the main uses for TiO2 are in packaging, building, construction, transport, marine, clothing and sporting goods.

 The overall value of these sectors, including downstream markets, is €650 billion.

 Main uses for titanium dioxide are in decorative paper, wallpapers and packaging.
 The levels of TiO2 in décor paper can be between 20-40 percent, in wallpaper TiO2 levels are between 1-10 percent.

 Known as E171, titanium dioxide is used in confectionary (including ice cream and chocolate), milk substitutes/whiteners, soups, cheeses, sauces, spreads, flavoured drinks, nuts and desserts.

 Value of cosmetics industry

 Over 20,000 cosmetic products have been launched in the last five years containing TiO2.
 Intolerance or allergy to titanium dioxide is very rare, and it is often used for the protection it provides from harmful UV rays.

 TiO2 is approved as safe for use by the Scientific Committee on Consumer Safety, when used in a concentration of up to 25 percent, and not in spray applications.

-- Analysis of the socio-economic impacts of a harmonised classification for titanium dioxide (TiO2), Risk & Policy Analysts, for Titanium Dioxide Industry Consortium, December 2016
+- Analysis of the socio-economic impacts of a harmonised classification of Carcinogen Category 2 for titanium dioxide (TiO2), prepared for Titanium Dioxide Industry Consortium by RPA

 - Pulp and paper industry